selahattinunlu/covid19-turkey/readme.md

 And then, I automated the things I do every day.

-The script in automate directory does:
+The script in "automation" directory does:

 - Check if there is a new data in website of ministry of health
 - Pull the data and put it into data.json file